ChristopheGauld/Dynamical_systems_for_craving/README.md

-# Dynamical Systems for Craving
+# Dynamical systems for craving

 Substance Use Disorders (SUD) can be modeled as a prospective link from cues to craving and use.
 To explore the nonlinear interplay between craving and cues, this study applied dynamical systems theory (DST) to ecological momentary assessment (EMA) data.